What does Copyright Protect?

 When does Copyright Protection Start?

 Unlike many other intellectual property laws, copyright protection starts upon creation.
-When a work is fixed in a tangible meeting, copyright protection applies.
+In other words, it begins when a work is fixed in a tangible meeting, copyright protection applies.

 How do I Ensure Copyright Protection of My Content?

 The simplest first step is a “Copyright Notice”.
-Copyright Notice makes the public aware that you claim ownership.
+Specifically, a Copyright Notice makes the public aware that you claim ownership.
 Notice also identifies the copyright owner for parties seeking permission to use the work.

-Copyright Notice consists of a single continuous statement that includes:
+Copyright Notice specifically consists of a single continuous statement that includes:

 - copyright symbol ©; the word “copyright”; or the abbreviation “copr.”